 The impact on the land will be extensive, the report understates this impact.

 Elsenham’s and Stansted’s highways are already suffering with the constant gravel trucks going through the villages.
 These issues are well known by Essex Highways.
-Adding another estimated 200-300 heavy vehicle movements per day will be a disaster and completely unacceptable to an already intolerable situation.,
+Adding another estimated 200-300 heavy vehicle movements per day will be a disaster and completely unacceptable to an already intolerable situation.

+The impact on air quality in Stansted, and in particular that on Grove Hill, a likely route for heavy vehicles, will be disastrous and will make a bad situation even worse.

 The access to the site is via a single-track private road currently serving the Golf Club.
 It is constrained and shared with recreational users.
 These amenities will be adversely impacted.